 - Turn off the power.

-- Attach a hose to the drain valve or grab a bucket.
+- Attach a hose to the drain valve.
+Prepare a bucket, for collecting water.

-- Turn on the cold-water supply and continue to drain until the water runs clear.
+- Once done turn on the cold water supply again.
+Continue draining until the water runs clear.

 What is a Water Heater Anode Rod?